404Setup/KryptonFNP/Benchmark.md

 Those tiny performance differences of about 3% can be considered as a random result.

-The data used in the benchmark test are all randomly generated simulated data and cannot truly reproduce the actual application scenarios in Minecraft.
-The results are for reference only.
+The data used in the benchmark tests are all randomly generated simulated data and are not the original implementation.
+They can only represent the underlying performance of the corresponding implementation at that time.
+The final results are for reference only.

 Some simulation scenes have been removed because they are too time consuming.